anukalp-mishra/im-anukalp/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Anukalp Mishra
 ======================================================================================================================================

-Hi, I'm Anukalp Mishra, a professional on a journey to create awesome web experiences.
+Hi, I'm Anukalp Mishra, a professional software engineer on a journey to create awesome web/software experiences.
 A passionate learner diving deep into the world of web development and DevOps.
-With strong foundation in front-end development
+With strong foundation in front-end development and DevOps tech.

 * 🖥️  See my portfolio at [here](http://anukalp.netlify.app)
 * ✉️  You can contact me at [anukalp.info@gmail.com](mailto:anukalp.info@gmail.com)